The Divorce Financial Checklist for the Recently Separated

 There is a lot of important information to collect as part of a divorce financial checklist.
 Be sure to gather anything involving money, including insurance policies, bank statements, investment or business papers, tax returns, and car registrations and titles.

-Then create your own divorce document, noting all debts, income, and additional assets that will help make the property settlement go smoothly.
+Then create your divorce document, noting all debts, income, and additional assets that will help make the property settlement go smoothly.
 It’s also helpful to note information about both of your employers, as well as current salaries and extra financial benefits tied to work.

-Make A New Budget
+Make A Post-Divorce Budget For Financial Stability

 Review Beneficiaries

-The majority of people make their spouse the sole beneficiary of insurance payouts or investment earnings.
+The majority of people make their spouse the sole beneficiary of insurance policy payouts or investment earnings.
 Be sure to double-check all of your financial accounts that earmark a beneficiary and change them when applicable.

 It’s also a good time to amend an estate plan or make an entirely new one.
-Estate planning may include a living will and a trust, and also dictates power of attorney for health and financial decisions.
+Estate planning may include a living will and a trust, and also dictate power of attorney for health and financial decisions.
 All areas may need to be reevaluated in light of a divorce.

 Refine Retirement Plans